Rock-Village.com

 We did the chocolate tasting that afternoon.
 In case you are interested, I got the chocolates used from Chocosphere.
 This picture is from Matt.

 Clifton left after the tasting to head back to Philly.
 Paul had to leave after supper to head back to our house.
-We had the attic insulated on Tuesday.
+We had the attic insulated on Tuesday (which we are very happy with).
 Kelly and I went into town and checked out the little shops that day.
 In the morning was a maple syrup tasting that Cori & Jeremy supplied.
 The 4 grades of syrup, in order of popularity, were Grade A Medium, Grade B, Grade A Dark, and Grade A Light.

 Wednesday Paul, Anne (me), and Ted took the kayaks up the waterway to Oyster Pond.
 I became more proficient at kayaking as we went along, although if I did it often I would probably need a pair of gloves!